Jonathan-Henriksen/CrawlerGame/README.md

 ## Overview

-NeuralJourney is a captivating text-based game that operates on a server/client architecture, enabling multiplayer interactions in a shared virtual environment.
-This design allows players from different locations to engage with the game simultaneously, fostering collaborative and competitive gameplay dynamics.
-At its core, NeuralJourney seamlessly integrates advanced technologies and best practices within the .NET ecosystem.
-The game harnesses the capabilities of OpenAI to dynamically interpret and map player commands, ensuring a rich and immersive experience for every participant.
+NeuralJourney is a text-based game engine that operates on a server/client architecture, enabling multiplayer interactions in a shared virtual environment.
+The project aims to demonstrate implementation of advanced technologies and best practices within the .NET ecosystem.
+The game utilizes the capabilities of OpenAI to dynamically interpret and map player commands, ensuring a rich and immersive experience.
 Coupled with the meticulous structural logging provided by Serilog and Seq, every aspect of the gameplay is captured in detail.
-Beyond its innovative multiplayer design and technological integrations, NeuralJourney stands as a beacon for developers, exemplifying the potential of modern development practices and the joy of creation.

-This porject is more than just lines of code; it's a story of passion, learning, and creativity.
+The project is more than just lines of code; it's a story of passion, learning, and creativity.
 It's about the countless hours spent refining a feature, the moments of eureka, and the challenges overcome.
 As you delve into its various sections, I hope you experience a bit of the journey I undertook in creating it.

 ## Purpose